rstraub/rstraub.github.io/_drafts/must-read-books-for-software-developers.md

 ## ✨ Refactoring

 **Why This Book?**
 Do you write great code every time?
 I surely don't.
-Refactoring teaches you the crucial skill to improve on existing code, without changing its behavior.
-A necessity for incremental software development.
+Refactoring teaches you the crucial skill to improve on existing code, without changing its behavior, a necessity for incremental software development.

 **Who Is It For?**
 Best suited for developers with at least some experience.
 In order to get the most out of it you need a frame of reference for the code smells and refactoring patterns.